hmrc/play-events/README.md

 Play Events composes various logging and metric standards into traits which can be mixed in to create events for your play app.

-Auditing, Metric, Alerts or Logging data can be recorded.
+Auditing, Metrics, Alerts or Logging data can be recorded.
 A default monitoring implementation for HTTP errors is also provided.

 ##Download play-events